onoma2/performer-phazer/RESOURCE_ANALYSIS.md

 **Strengths:**
 1. Efficient memory management with proper use of CCMRAM vs SRAM for DMA requirements
 2. Well-architected task priorities for real-time operation
-3. Scalable track system supporting multiple track types
+3. Scalable track system supporting multiple track types including memory-efficient DiscreteMap
+4. **NEW**: Well-integrated routing system with support for DiscreteMap targets

 **Potential Concerns:**
 1. **SRAM Pressure**: Only ~18KB free SRAM remains, which is limiting for future feature expansion
 2. The complex Tuesday track engine adds significant computational overhead
+3. Memory constraints may limit future feature additions

 **Recommendations:**
 1. Consider bit-packing for sequence data to reduce memory footprint
 2. Evaluate optimization opportunities in the Tuesday track engine
 3. Monitor memory usage closely as new features are added
+4. **NEW**: Consider promoting use of memory-efficient track types like DiscreteMap and Curve for projects with many tracks
+5. **NEW**: The DiscreteMap implementation can actually free up significant memory when replacing Note tracks (~70KB+ per track conversion)

 The firmware is otherwise healthy with appropriate use of both memory regions and proper real-time task scheduling.
 The flash storage shows plenty of room for growth, but SRAM usage should be monitored carefully.